-The Voice Inc. and the City of Round Rock Parks and Recreation Department are joining forces again for the 9th annual free Round Rock Juneteenth Rhythm and Ribs Festival from 7:30 to 11:30 p.m.
-Friday, June 16, and a full day of entertainment from 2 p.m. to midnight Saturday, June 17, at the Lakeview Pavilion in Old Settlers Park Lakeview Pavilion.
-Admission and parking for this event are free.
+The Voice Inc. and the City of Round Rock Parks and Recreation Department are joining forces again for the 10th annual FREE Round Rock Juneteenth Rhythm and Ribs Festival from 7:30 to 11:30 p.m.
+Friday, June 15, and a full day of entertainment from 2 p.m. to midnight Saturday, June 16, at the Lakeview Pavilion in Old Settlers Park Lakeview Pavilion.

 The festivities begin at 7:30 p.m.
-Friday, June 16, with All U Need, followed by Cupid and the Dance Party Express at 9:30 p.m.
+Friday, June 15, with an opening ceremony at 7:45 p.m., featuring headliner Doug E. Fresh at 10:30 p.m.
 See full entertainment schedule below.

-The entertainment on Saturday kicks off at 5:30 p.m. with Soultree Collective, followed by Young Hub City at 7:00 p.m. and American Idol finalist, Savion at 9:00 p.m.
+The entertainment on Saturday kicks off at 2:30 p.m. with NDMAN, followed by The Levites at 4:30 p.m. and Next Town Down at 10:30 p.m.

 There will also be a health fair, moonwalks, clowns, games, food, retail vendors and much, much more!